aa2il/pyKeyer/README.md

 Over the years, a number of very good logging programs have been developed.
 The most popular of these today is the N1MM logger.
 Unfortunately, this is a Windoz-only application and is very difficult to get working under linux.
 My experience with the other options available for linux are either not being actively maintained and/or are too bloated and/or lacking to be useful for contesting.
 Hence, the development of yet another keying/logging program.

+Many thanks to Bill, N7DZ, and Lloyd, K7NX, for their efforts and help in testing these codes.

 # Features

 - Macros and data entry are focused on contest exchanges.